UO-OACISS/zerosum/README.md

 performance tools like [TAU](https://github.com/UO-OACISS/tau2/) or [APEX](https://github.com/UO-OACISS/apex/).
 For that reason, a working internet connection is needed at configuration time.
 PerfStubs can be disabled with the `-DZeroSum_WITH_PerfStubs=FALSE` CMake flag at configuration time.
-MPI and OpenMP are required currently, but not inherently necessary - they could be disabled as a possible future 'todo'.
+MPI and OpenMP support are also optional.

 ## Sample Output